Linuxfabrik/lfops/roles/icingadb/README.md

 3. Clean up: `rmdir /tmp/icingadb-migration.cache`
 4. If everything works, disable the IcingaWeb2 monitoring module: `icingacli module disable monitoring`

+Notes on high availability / Icinga2 Master clusters:
+* Redis: "High availability setups require a dedicated Redis server per Icinga 2 node and therefore a dedicated Icinga DB instance that connects to it."
+* SQL database: "In high availability setups, all Icinga DB instances must write to the same database."
+* Have a look at the [official documentation](https://icinga.com/docs/icinga-db/latest/doc/03-Configuration/) and this [community thread](https://community.icinga.com/t/missed-ha-instructions-for-icinga-2-12rc/3939).

 Runs on

 * RHEL 8 (and compatible)